wp-plugins/somatic-framework/readme.txt

 = 1.7.7 =
 * NEW action hook: soma_init - allows hooking init but only after Somatic Framework loads.
 Otherwise other plugins trying to register custom types would fail if they loaded before this one.
+* FIX: major bug with hiearchical post types not supporting anything
+* NEW functions fetch_sub_pages() and fetch_root_pages() for dealing with hierarchical post types
+* fixed stray undefined indexes...

 = 1.7.6 =
 * NEW: option to enable custom link redirects via /go/[slug].
 Use the filter 'soma_go_redirect_codes' to add a new slug/url pair. remember to flush rewrite rules